 This particular picture captures few professional and budding photographers of Jaipur before the photo walk began with a backdrop of heritage buildings of the Pink City.

 The theme for this photo walk was “hands”.
 The walk was routed through the old Jaipur bazaar in the walled city area, which has many heritage buildings & structures.
 I have never been into clicking portraits which falls under the street photography.
-Walled city area in Jaipur is a great place for clicking portraits.
+Walled city area in Jaipur is a great place for clicking portraits and street photography.
 For this this photo walk, I’m not posting any portrait images; choosing only faceless compositions.So here are 13 Faceless Frames, I composed during this short photo walk of 30 minutes capturing street scenes from Jaipur.

 Morning is usually associated with certain routines like visiting a temple, offering prayers, reading a newspaper, drinking tea…